flowscripter/docs/design/domain-model-concepts.md

 - analysis and diagnosis of session processing by users
 - anonymous summary usage data to understand usage and inform future roadmap decisions

-Raw logging and telemetry data can be written to various adaptors e.g. standard out, remote data store, websockets.
+Raw logging and telemetry data can be written to various adaptors e.g. standard out, remote datastore, websockets.